akka/akka-projection/docs/src/main/paradox/cassandra.md

 Java
 :  @@snip [CassandraProjectionDocExample.java](/examples/src/test/java/jdocs/cassandra/CassandraProjectionDocExample.java) { #projection-imports #atLeastOnce }

-Since the offset must stored for each envelope this is slower than @ref:[at-least-once](#at-least-once), which can batch offsets before storing.
+Since the offset must be stored for each envelope this is slower than @ref:[at-least-once](#at-least-once), which can batch offsets before storing.

 The @ref:[`ShoppingCartHandler` is shown below](#handler).